 In debt?
 Your municipality can help you

-Are you lying awake over unpaid bills or creditors knocking at your door?
+Are you lying awake worrying about unpaid bills?
+Or are you getting letters from creditors?
 Every entrepreneur can face financial challenges.
 You are not the only one.
-Seek help, for example from the municipality.
+Seek help as soon as possible, for example from the municipality.
 It has a legal duty to help residents in debt, including entrepreneurs.
 Read in this article what the municipality can do for you.

 Debt assistance from the municipality, what can you expect?